 The following are barriers and baseline data collected about each covered population during the outreach and engagement process.
-The information is based on Maine Broadband Survey and focus group data and analysis.
+The information is based on Maine Broadband Survey and focus group data and analysis conducted between February - April 2023.
 The full analysis can be found in Appendix F. This analysis is also the source of percentages cited in the measurable outcomes as part of Section 2.3 Strategies & Objectives.